-2.1 Vegetation Communities
+3.1.1 Vegetation Communities

-Plant community descriptions for this ecological review were derived primarily from three sources that describe distinct community types encompassed within the larger, more general sagebrush steppe ecosystem on the INL.
+Vilord et al. (2005) surveyed and described plant communities along T-24 and T-25 (East Powerline Road).
+Plant community descriptions for that ecological review were derived primarily from three sources that describe distinct community types encompassed within the larger, more general sagebrush steppe ecosystem on the INL.
 The references used to describe vegetation classes within the affected environment include the INEEL Sagebrush Steppe Ecosystem Reserve Management Plan (BLM 2003), Plant Communities, Ethnoecology, and Flora of the Idaho National Engineering Laboratory by Anderson et al. (1996), and Vegetation Types and Surface Soils of the Idaho National Engineering Laboratory Site by McBride et al. (1978).
-Plant community descriptions from the sources listed above were tailored to the vegetation communities that may be affected by the alternatives proposed in this EIS using vegetation data collected in September and October 2005.
+Plant communities that may be affected by the alternatives proposed using vegetation data collected in September and October 2005.